pryv/lib-js/README.md

 ### Publishing

-Assuming browser files are built and everything is up-to-date:
+Assuming browser files are built and everything is up-to-date, including the READMEs and [changelog](CHANGELOG.md):

 ```
 just version <version>